 of choice for any suspected disc herniation as it not only tells us the status of the disc but also tells us the extent of herniation and the compression over the nerve root and or the cord/conus/filum terminale.

 MR imaging is the modality of choice.
-It displays in an excellent way the relationship between the disc herniation, the subarachnoid space and the spinal cord.
+It displays in an excellent way the relationship between the disc herniation, the subarachnoid space, and the spinal cord.

 MRI scores over all other modalities in the evaluation of failed back surgery syndrome.
-Contrast MRI is advised in evaluation of all these patients.
+Contrast MRI is advised in the evaluation of all these patients.

-In extramedullary space metastatic deposits are the commonest tumors.
+In extramedullary space, metastatic deposits are the commonest tumors.

 In intradural extramedullary space neurofibroma, schwannomas and meningioma are the common tumors.
 The first two may be difficult to differentiate from each other on MRI.

 The commonest intramedullary tumors are gliomas and ependymomas.
-In the intramedullary space MRI has proved far superior to myelography and post myelo CT [both of them are not used commonly now].
+In the intramedullary space, MRI has proved far superior to myelography and post myelo CT [both of them are not used commonly now].
 Subtle cord enlargement which was difficult to detect with older techniques is picked up easily on MRI.

 Nuclear Imaging: PET and SPECT Scans

-These radionuclides are absorbed by healthy tissue at a different rate than tissue undergoing a disease process.
+These radionuclides are absorbed by the healthy tissue at a different rate than tissue undergoing a disease process.